blocksecteam/rustle/README.md

 ### Prerequisite

 Install the required toolkits with the following commands for **Rustle**.
-Commands are tested in Ubuntu 20.04 LTS,
+Commands are tested in Ubuntu 20.04 LTS.

 ```bash
 # install Rust Toolchain